Pagnarith-Pit/IndirectScore/README.md

-This repository contains code and data for paper "IndirectScore: An Automatic Evaluation Metric for Socratic AI Tutor’s Responses"
+This repository contains code and data for paper "Towards Automated Evaluation of Socratic Tutoring: Introducing IndirectScore for Programming Education."

+## Outputs
+We propose IndirectScore, a preliminary automated metric that uses language-model surprisal to estimate the indirectness of Socratic tutor questions while controlling for topical relevance.
+To support evaluation, we build and release a small benchmark of 168 programming-education dialogues labelled at three indirectness levels (BEST, MEDIUM, WORST).
+On this set, IndirectScore aligns with expert judgements in about 71 % of pairwise comparisons and exceeds ROUGE-L and BERTScore, suggesting that answer-predictability offers a useful signal beyond surface overlap.
+Although the study is limited by dataset size and domain scope, IndirectScore provides an initial, scalable tool for analysing question quality in AI tutoring and related dialogue settings.

 ## Project Structure